wheygladiator/Assignment-2-Final/CODEBOOK.md

 * subject.train <- read.table("./UCI HAR Dataset/train/subject_train.txt")
 * subject.test <- read.table("./UCI HAR Dataset/test/subject_test.txt")

-## Identififiers and the code
+## The Identififiers
 The first two columns are Identifiers:
 * Subject: the identidy of the Subject
 * Activity: the Name of the Activity performed by the subject when measurements were taken

-# My code
-* activity.labels <- read.table("./UCI HAR Dataset/activity_labels.txt", colClasses="character")
-* features  <- read.table("./UCI HAR Dataset/features.txt", colClasses="character")'
+There are 6 possible values:

+WALKING: subject was walking
+WALKING_UPSTAIRS: subject was walking upstairs
+WALKING_DOWNSTAIRS: subject was walking downstairs
+SITTING: subject was sitting
+STANDING: subject was standing
+LAYING: subject was laying

-## Measurements
+## The Measurements
-As mentioned above,the variables remaining are just the calculatd means and standard deviations of these sets of data:
+As I mentioned above,the variables remaining are just the calculatd means and standard deviations of these sets of data:
 (Even if I do not give a detailed description of what each data value means, you can see what it means by comparing it with the original data column.)

 * tBodyAccMeanX